 For example, WMV works well with Microsoft Windows Media Player.
 FLV and SWF are compatible with Adobe Flash Player.
 MOV and QT work on Apple QuickTime Player.
 RM goes with RealNetwork’s RealPlayer.
 The ideal choice may therefore be something like MP4 (H.264, AAC) which isn’t closely connected to any specific video streaming middleware.

 With this format, rest assured knowing that your video will play well in just about any desktop or mobile browser.
-With the introduction of the HTML5 web video standard in 2015, you can even embed videos without any middleware.
+With the introduction of the HTML5 web video standard in 2015, you can even embed videos in website without any middleware.
 Your videos will play smoothly on a PC, tablet, and smartphone.

-How do you embed a video?
+How do you Embed a Video?

 Embedding a video varies depending on whether you’re using YouTube, Vimeo, WordPress, HTML, or another platform entirely.